BikramGhart1/Dharanas/documentation.md

      ```
      If uid is passed then search the user's following and followers whose uid is being passed else
      search logged in user's

+## I'm stumbled upon few issues and bugs
+1. When im trying to get search scope i.e. (followers or followings) it just gives followers
+   Main issue is how im passing the type prop in searchbar component from app.jsx (routes) and as outlet

+   Once this bug is fixed almost all issues will be gone

+So what i need to do is handler proper context 'type' for profile and user components to pass in searchbar component
+which will eventually sent to backend

+should I use same context for both profile and user page?
+and how do i manipulate the context?

+What I found was that:
+1. I'm passing the type prop to FollowList component they are (followers or followings)
+So according to this prop we render the child component dynamically

+2. Now im passing another type prop to searchbar  which will let backend know where am I searching
+followers or followings but the problem is these two types are not related it seems

+3. For the type prop's state management im using useContext hook, but the problem here is idk when to and
+how to update the type's state that would be when the  followers or following buttons are clicked to render
+the required page i.e. (followers or following);

+so my target is to keep track of this type's state (specially searchbar one).